tylernford/cocina_build/content/shop/i-hate-running-but-i-love-tacos-t-shirt-black.md

 weight = 400

 +++
-The back of this Limited Edition GRAY Cocina shirt features a 9.5" silk screened reproduction of the label's character dial.
+The back of this Limited Edition Athletic Heather Cocina shirt features a 9.5" silk screened reproduction of the label's character dial.
 The front is a centered chest print featuring the saying "I hate running but I love tacos".
 The back features a small centered print featuring the Cocina 214 logo.

 The Canvas Bella Tee is a unisex essential and fits like a well-loved favorite, featuring a crew neck, short sleeves and designed with superior combed and ring-spun cotton.